KTern/docs/docs/terms-of-service.md

 sidebar_label: Terms of Service
 ---

-Please read these terms of service and Our [Privacy Notice](https://ktern.com/privacy-policy) (together, these “Terms”) carefully as they form a contract between You and Us and govern use of and access to the Service(s) and Websites by You, Your Affiliates, Users and End-Users.
+Please read these terms of service and Our <b><a target="_blank" style = "color: #9d0102" href="https://ktern.com/privacy-policy/">Privacy Notice</a></b> (together, these “Terms”) carefully as they form a contract between You and Us and govern use of and access to the Service(s) and Websites by You, Your Affiliates, Users and End-Users.
 In the event of a conflict between these terms of service and Our Privacy Notice, these terms of service shall prevail.
 <br>

 By accessing or using the Service(s) or Websites, or authorizing or permitting any User or End-User to access or use the Service(s) or Websites, You agree to be bound by these Terms.
 If You are entering into these Terms on behalf of a company, organization or another legal entity (an “Entity”), You are agreeing to these Terms for that Entity and representing to Us that You have the authority to bind such Entity and its Affiliates to these Terms, in which case the terms, “You", “Your” or related capitalized terms used herein shall refer to such Entity and its Affiliates.
 If You do not have such authority, or if You do not agree with these Terms, You must not accept these Terms and may not access or use the Service(s) or Websites.